guws0/guws/GUWS constitution.md

 		3. Shall chair committee meetings
 		4. Shall administer the society Ko-fi page
 		5. Shall assist the Treasurer in managing the society PayPal account
-	3. Secretary
+	3. Vice President
 		1. Shall receive complaints, unless the complainant would prefer to contact someone else
-		2. Shall book rooms for society purposes
-		4. Shall aid other committee members if required
+		2. Shall aid other committee members if required
+	4. Secretary
+		1. Shall book rooms for society purposes
+		2. Shall coordinate in-person events
-	4. Treasurer
+	5. Treasurer
 		1. Shall maintain a record of income and expenses
 		3. Shall be responsible for the bank account and keeping of bank statements
 		4. Shall make a financial report public to the members at the end of each academic year
-		5. Shall manage the society PayPal account
+		5. Shall co-manage the society PayPal account
 11.	 **COMMITTEE MEETINGS**
 	1. Committee meetings will be held as and when required, usually once a month but less frequently if necessary.
 It will be up to the collective committee to decide a date and time that suits all
-	2. Committee meetings can be held in person (at a formally booked or informal venue) or online (using the server’s (see article 11) committee voice channel, or through other means
+	2. Committee meetings can be held in person (at a formally-booked or informal venue) or online (using the server’s committee voice channel, or through other means
 12.	**DOCUMENT STORAGE**
 	1. All society documents shall be stored within a GitHub respository
 		1. Documents include this constitution, meeting minutes, logos, banners, and any similar non-private documents that are useful for the membership to access